mashraf94/lane-lines-project1/writeup_report.md

           - For Example: In the challenge video, the car hood disturbed the lines drastically due to lines detected with slopes = 0.
       * The functions polyfit, poly1d and polylines were used to get a fitting set of points for the lines set as the left and right lane, create a function of the first degree for the fitting points, and draw a line across the points specifying the left and right lanes.

-  - Merged the lines drawn and input image using the weighted image function.
+  - Merged the lines drawn and input image together using the weighted image function, to display the drawn lanes marked by *the red lines* on the input image.

   <p align="center"><img src="./my_examples/lanes.jpg" width="500"></p>

-![alt text][image1]

-### 2. Identify potential shortcomings with your current pipeline
+### Potential Shortcomings

+The pipeline proposed might have several shortcomings:
+	i.
+Inaccuracy under certain conditions
+		a.
+Extremely high or low lighting.
+		b.
+Shadows
+		c.
+Different cameras, and captured portions of the car (eg:. the hood)
+		d.
+Urban Traffic with really close pedestrians or other vehichles.
+		All these conditions would cause a great distortion in the pipeline's algorithm since it detects the lines available in a specified infront of the car, and it might be sensitive. ii.

 One potential shortcoming would be what would happen when ...

 Another shortcoming could be ...

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible Improvements

-A possible improvement would be to ...

-Another potential improvement could be to ...